Camponotus socius: Description

-Camponotus socius is characterized by a variegated gaster somewhat resembling that of a wasp, having deep bronze to apricot orange stripes that vary in extent and intensity depending on the local population and environment.
+Camponotus socius is characterized by a variegated gaster somewhat resembling that of a wasp, having deep bronze to apricot orange bands on each tergite that vary in extent and intensity depending on the local population and environment.
 The thorax and legs are typically a rusty brownish burgundy or vermilion and the head is most often a darker brown maroon.
 This species is polymorphic with the minor caste exhibiting elongated heads and spindly body proportions as characteristic of carpenter ants in the subgenus Tanaemyrmex.
 The scape of the antennae lacks hair.
 They are amongst the largest of North American Carpenter ant species with the minor workers ranging between 7.5 - 10 mm and majors reaching lengths of 16 mm on average.
 The large queens are typically around 17 - 18 mm in length and may reach 20 mm if physogastric.
 The males are a concolorous black and are around 14 mm in length.